Wild turkey: Range and population

 At the beginning of the 20th century the range and numbers of wild turkeys had plummeted due to overhunting and habitat loss.
 When Europeans arrived in the New World, they were found from the southeastern US to Mexico.
 Turkeys were first domesticated by native peoples in Mexico and brought back to Europe during colonization.
 European settlers brought domesticated turkeys to the northern portions of North America during the 17th century.
 Habitat loss and market hunting were major factors in the decline of wild populations for the next two centuries.

 Game managers estimate that the entire population of wild turkeys in the United States was as low as 30,000 by the late 1930s.
 By the 1940s, it was almost totally extirpated from Canada and had become localized in pockets in the United States, in the north-east effectively restricted to the Appalachians, only as far north as central Pennsylvania.
+Prior to reintroduction efforts, wild turkeys became extinct in 18 US states.
+New York and Vermont lost their wild turkey populations in the 1850s, and the species was locally extinct for over a century in some areas.

-Early attempts used hand-reared birds, a practice that failed miserably as the birds were unable to survive in the wild at all and many had imprinted far too much on humans to effectively survive.
+Early attempts at reintroduction used hand-reared birds, but human influence resulted in the birds being unable to survive in the wild.
 Game officials later made efforts to protect and encourage the breeding of the surviving wild population.
 They would wait for numbers to grow, catch the surplus birds with a device that would have a projectile net that would ensnare the creature, move it to another unoccupied territory, and repeat the cycle.
 Over time this included some in the western states where it was not native.
 There is evidence that the bird does well when near farmland, which provides grain and also berry-bearing shrubs at its edges.
 As wild turkey numbers rebounded, hunting became legal in 49 U.S. states (excluding Alaska).
 In 1973, the total U.S. population was estimated to be 1.3 million, and current estimates place the entire wild turkey population at 7 million individuals.
 Since the 1980s, "trap and transfer" projects have reintroduced wild turkeys to several provinces of Canada as well, sometimes from across the border in the United States.
 They appear to be very successful as of 2018 as wild turkeys have multiplied rapidly and flourished in places where they were not expected to survive by Canadian scientists, often quite far north of their original expected range.